osp/osp.work.oralsite.www/INSTALL.md

 # Install the python dependencies in a virtualenv

-This is the preferred method as it installs everything in an isolated environment
+This is the preferred method as it installs everything in an isolated environment.
+The requirements.txt file contains all the python depencies, which will be install automatically with the code below.

     sudo apt-get install python-virtualenv
     virtualenv --no-site-packages venv